eugeniusms/go-web-boilerplate/README.md

 # Go Web Boilerplate
-This boilerplate is for applications using go with Postgres as the database.<br>
+This boilerplate is for applications using go with Postgres.<br>
 Lib used:<br>
 - github.com/go-playground/validator/v10
 - github.com/goccy/go-json